TheNinth7/evcc-garmin/docs/README.md

 | **v1.1.1** | Refinement of UI engine
 | **v1.1** | Added support for heater loadpoints in widget mode, with display of temperature and power consumption
 | **v1.0** | First stable version

+# GitHub

+You can find the GitHub repository here: [TheNinth7/evcc-garmin](https://github.com/TheNinth7/evcc-garmin).

+The project’s `README.md` provides an overview of the structure and includes additional information to help you better understand the codebase.